 The Max Plank Institute for Meteorology (MPI-M)

 The MPI-M is an important research partner for CEN (e.g., partner in CLICCS and many other projects).
 It is also an important educational partner.
-There are at least five lecturers who regularly teach in the second and third semesters of the ICSS program and most of them also supervise MSc theses as the main or co-supervisor.
+There are lot of lecturers who regularly teach in the second and third semesters of the ICSS program and most of them also supervise MSc theses as the main or co-supervisor.
 The MPI-M frequently offers student jobs, which provide a good opportunity for MSc students to engage in the daily work of science and research or to find a topic for their MSc thesis.

 At the doctoral level, SICSS co-operates with the International Max Planck Research School on Earth System Modelling (IMPRS-ESM).
 Doctoral candidates benefit from jointly run courses and informal career planning events as well as from the allocation of remaining places in the course program.

 The Helmholtz-Zentrum hereon is also an important research partner for CEN and CLICSS.
 The hereon Institute of Coastal Research and SICSS are linked in particular through the doctoral and post-doctoral program: Approx. 20 to 25 % of all doctoral candidates at SICSS are employed at or supervised by the hereon.
 This also includes doctoral candidates at the Climate Service Center Germany (GERICS), founded in 2009 by the German government and now operated by the Helmholtz-Zentrum hereon.
 Like the MPI-M, the hereon and GERICS offer student jobs, which may lead further to supervision from those institutions.